 - Monfort Heights

 - Price Hill

 Voting hours at these locations will be 6:30 a.m.–7:30 p.m.
 EDT.
 These locations will be open for library service during regular hours.

 Early Voting and Vote By Mail

 Anyone who is registered to vote in Ohio can vote by mail.
-Send your application to your county Board of Elections.
+Send your application, opens a new window to your county Board of Elections.

-- Vote by Mail applications must be received at the Board of Elections by noon on the Saturday, November 30, 2021.
+- Vote by Mail applications, opens a new window must be received at the Board of Elections by noon on Saturday, April 30, 2022.

-- Ballots are mailed from the Board of Elections beginning 28 days prior to Election Day and continue to be sent until the Saturday prior to Election Day.
+- Ballots, opens a new window are mailed from the Board of Elections beginning 28 days prior to Election Day and continue to be sent until the Saturday prior to Election Day.